Back to blogs

 Feedback

-It is important to give feedback when offered a role in a succinct, considerate and honest way.
-Treat a company and a hiring manager as you would like to be treated.
+It is important to give feedback when offered a role in a succinct, considerate, and honest way.
+Treat a company and a hiring manager as you would like to be treated; this not only reflects your professionalism but also strengthens your position during salary negotiations.
+Clear communication also leaves a lasting impression, which can be beneficial for your future career prospects, whether or not you accept the offer.

 Discussing pay is often a complicated field to navigate.
 That's why having a specialist partner to help throughout the whole process is vital.
 To discuss your career options or learn more about information on pay scales, contact us today.